Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Auxiliary space preconditioning

-\begin{lemma} The auxiliary space preconditioner $\mathsf{P}$ from \Cref{def: aux space precond} is robust with respect to $0 < \alpha \le 1$.
-Moreover, if the Poincaré constant $\cb_k$ is independent of the mesh size $h$, then $\mathsf{P}$ is robust with respect to $h$. \end{lemma} \begin{proof} We verify the assumptions of \cite[Thm.
+\begin{lmm} The auxiliary space preconditioner $\mathsf{P}$ from \Cref{def: aux space precond} is robust with respect to $0 < \alpha \le 1$.
+Moreover, if $\cb_k$ and $\| \rhoz^k \|$ are independent of the mesh size $h$, then $\mathsf{P}$ is robust with respect to $h$. \end{lmm} \begin{proof} We verify the assumptions of \cite[Thm.
 2.2]{hiptmair2007nodal}.
 First, \Cref{thm: decomposition} provides the decomposition and therefore the surjectivity of the combined transfer operators.
-The stability of these operators is shown in \Cref{lem: stable transfer}.
-Since there is no high-frequency term in this decomposition, we do not require a smoother.
-Finally, \Cref{lem: stable decomposition} provides the stability of the decomposition.
+The continuity of these operators is shown in \Cref{lem: stable transfer} and \Cref{lem: stable decomposition} provides the stability of the decomposition.

-Next, we note that the bounds in these results are independent of $\alpha$ but may depend on $\cb_k$.
+Next, we note that the bounds in these results are independent of $\alpha$ but depend on $\cb_k$ and $\| \rhoz^k \|$.
 In turn, \cite[Thm.
 2.2]{hiptmair2007nodal} shows that the spectral condition number of the preconditioned system is independent of $\alpha$.
-Moreover, if $\cb_k$ is independent of $h$, then the preconditioner is robust with respect to $h$ as well. \end{proof}
+Moreover, if $\cb_k$ and $\| \rhoz^k \|$ are independent of $h$, then the preconditioner is robust with respect to $h$ as well. \end{proof}